 Act: the Space (Launches and Returns) Act 2018 [1].

-Agency: the Australian Space Agency.
+Agency: the part of the Department of Industry, Science and Resources known as the Australian Space Agency.

 air-launched vehicle: a launch vehicle launched from an aircraft or air-based platform.

 Australian launch permit: means a permit granted under section 28 of the Act.

-asset risk: the risk to an asset with catastrophic potential.

-asset with catastrophic potential: an asset that has the potential to cause a catastrophic chain of events with the potential to lead to casualties.
+casualty: the serious injury or death of a person exposed to the launch or return.

 casualty area: an area surrounding a debris impact point where a person would become a casualty if they are within this area at the time of debris impact.

 casualty expectation: the average number of casualties that can occur as a result of an event if the event were to be repeated thousands of times.

-catastrophic chain of events: a chain of events following ‘trigger debris’ impact on an asset with catastrophic potential that has the potential to lead to casualties, as assessed by expert engineering analysis.
+catastrophic chain of events: a chain of events following ‘trigger debris’ impact on or near a critical infrastructure asset that has the potential to lead to the loss or significant degradation of a critical infrastructure asset.

 collective risk: the total casualty expectation from a launch or return.

 controlled area: a drop zone area or landing site area.

+critical infrastructure asset: as defined in Section 9 of the Security of Critical Infrastructure Act, 2018.

 debris: any material that poses a hazard if it falls to ground as a result of the intended or unintended break up of a space object or high power rocket.